SPUR-TECH/Any-And-All/README.md

     - After linking your app to your workspace, you can then deploy new versions of the app by running the command **git push heroku main** enter your app name and Heroku API Key when prompted and your app will be deployed to Heroku.
     - Then go to Heroku and click on your new app and then click open app.

-## Finally create a robots.txt file and a sitemap.xml file.
+## Finally create a robots.txt file
+- To control search engine bot crawling.
+## A sitemap.xml file
+- To allow search engine bot crawling.

 ---